v-fearam/adf-databricks-example/Readme.md

   echo $DATABRICKS_KEY_VAULT_RESOURCE_ID
 ```

-### 7. Create Database Objects
+### 7. The SQL Database Saga

-It is time to create the star model in the SQL database, which will be populated by the pipeline.
-The data analyst thinks and designs the model based on the report requirements.
+Our data analyst, armed with insights, creates a star model in the SQL database to be populated by the pipeline.

 1. Navigate to the resource group using the Azure Portal.
 2. Select the SQL Database